Chicken Breeds for Laying Hens that Make Good Egg Layers

 * A sprinkling of cayenne pepper in their food every day

 So there you have it!
 A no-fail recipe for getting eggs from chickens on a daily basis.
-See our article on feeding chickens below for more details.
+See our article on feeding chickens for more details.

 Other Chicken Resources you May be Interested In